TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Development Boards/ESP32S/T-Display/README.md

 It comes with a classic [ESP32S](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/) equipped with a full *16MB* flash memory in a very small form factor.

-As an added value, it has a built-in 1.14" color TFT display (with a 135x240 resolution), support for connecting a *LiIon* or *LiPo* battery (including charger), plus two general-purpose programmable push buttons.
+As an added value, it has a built-in 1.14" color TFT display (with a 135x240 resolution), can use a 1S *LiIon* or *LiPo* battery, includes a charger, too, and has two general-purpose programmable push buttons.

 ## Overview